Humans are born to learn. So why are we so determined to get in our children’s way?

 Love This Little Book

 “A quick read, but packed with ideas that challenge the dominant paradigm of our failing approach to learning, this little gem makes an excellent argument for unschooling and carves a pathway for doing so against the common questions and concerns anyone newly coming to this idea (like myself) might have.
 I came away challenged, thinking, and seeking more information…indeed, already experiencing the notion of unschooling for myself.
 Definite recommend.” ~ Amazon review

 “I was rather doubtful about this book, as I had never heard of the author, but after reading it, I wish that I had read it years ago.
 It really is good.
 I have found it much more down-to-earth than other unschooling books.
 It really sorted out for me what unschooling is and the huge benefits of unschooling.
 I just never got it before.
 Not only has it changed the way that I feel about learning, it has also altered the way I parent.
 I had never realised how disrespecting I was to my children.
 Sure, I want obedient children, but this book has helped me put the grace and understanding back into my parenting.
 Do read it.
 I plan to reread it, as some of the gems take a while to sink in.” ~ Amazon review

 Buy the ebook directly from me

-Immediate download of pdf, epub & mobi files for $2.99US: PAYHIP
+Immediate download of pdf, epub & mobi files: PAYHIP

 Buy from your favourite online retailers